-Primary crushers reduce large run-of-mine material, such as rocks and ore lumps, into smaller sizes for further processing downstream, whether that be transported to additional crushers or to a wet processing plant.
+Primary crushers reduce large run-of-mine material, such as rocks and ore lumps, into smaller sizes for further processing downstream, whether that be transport to additional crushers or to a wet processing plant.
 It is the first stage in the crushing process that can sometimes include secondary, tertiary and even quaternary crushing stages, depending on the material and the end product requirements.

 Types of Primary Crushers